 The rock is actually the plug of an underground volcano, the result of pressurized lava flow reaching the surface.
 The rock is just one in a coastal chain of volcanic peaks colorfully known as the “Nine Sisters of San Luis Obispo County.”The Salinan and Chumash Native American tribes have lived nearby to Morro Rock for thousands of years.
 The Salinan name for Morro Rock is Le’samo and the Chumash name is Lisamu.

 When the area was just becoming developed, Morro Rock was an island, separated from the mainland.
 A portion of its face was destroyed by dynamite to create the Morro Bay jetty to connect it to the mainland.
 The rock is now the nesting site of a number of cormorants, gulls, and falcons.
 Due to the fragile nature of these birds’ habitat, climbing or quarrying the rock is now illegal.
 The rock is so iconic that it has even been mentioned in a song by “Weird” Al Yankovic, who went to college nearby at California Polytechnic State University.

-Residents of Morro Bay have affectionately nicknamed the town “3 Stacks, 1 Rock,” with a corresponding hand gesture, referring to the rock and the three iconic smoke stacks from and old power plant facing it across the bay.
+Residents of Morro Bay have affectionately nicknamed the town “3 Stacks, 1 Rock,” with a corresponding hand gesture, referring to the rock and the three iconic smoke stacks from the old power plant that faces it from across the bay.